 - In a well ventilated area, rub the fretboard down between each fret with a paper towel or low pile microfiber cloth and a very small amount of Naptha lighter fluid.
 This will remove the excess of dye.

-- The Naptha lighter fluid will evaporate within seconds and then you are free to apply an oil dressing (contains linseed oil)although real ebony doesn’t require it.
+- The Naptha lighter fluid will evaporate within seconds and then you are free to apply an oil dressing.
+I would recommend this oil dressing from that is available at Amazon (Check price here), it contains linseed oil, although real ebony doesn’t require it.

-If you are cleaning a rosewood fretboard this might be a better choice as it does not contain linseed oil which tends to darken the wood over time as it oxidises).
+If you are cleaning a rosewood fretboard then Fret Doctor would be a better choice (check price at Amazon) as it does not contain linseed oil which tends to darken the wood over time as it oxidises).

 - The oil dries within 24 hours and will then be smooth to the touch.